1993 Trans-Tasman Test series: Second Test

 The Australian's made several changes to their line up for the second test.
 Captain Mal Meninga returned from suspension with Laurie Daley moved from the centres to 5/8 in place of Kevin Walters who moved to the bench at the expense of his brother and Brisbane Broncos team mate Kerrod Walters.
 Ian Roberts was ruled out with injury with David Gillespie replacing him on the bench while Andrew Ettingshausen returned to the side on the bench in place of Steve Renouf.
 The only change made by New Zealand coach Howie Tamati was promoting Tony Kemp to start at 5/8 with Tea Ropati dropping to the bench.

 After a day of torrential rain, the second test was played on a very wet Palmerston North Showgrounds.
-The overflow crowd of 19,500 were allowed onto the speedway track and close to the pitch and a number of times in the second half play was halted as a result of balls being lost in the crowd which had been souvenired by spectators.
-This prompted rival captains Garry Freeman and Mal Meninga to appeal to English referee Russell Smith to actually abandon the game.
+The overflow crowd of 19,500 were allowed onto the speedway track (a blunder by the organisers who actually sold more tickets than the venue was licensed to hold), and close to the pitch.
+A number of times in the second half play was halted as a result of balls being lost in the crowd which had been souvenired by spectators.
+This (at one stage in the second half the game was held up for almost 5 minutes while a replacement ball was located), and the conditions prompted rival captains Garry Freeman and Mal Meninga to appeal to English referee Russell Smith to actually abandon the game.
 However, the game continued and the Australia's eventually took a 1-0 lead in the series with a 16-8 win.